6 PILLARS OF GROWTH

 Our practice is focused on supporting the growth of children's minds, bodies and souls through an integrated, differentiated curriculum rooted in the Montessori tradition.
 By placing equal emphasis on all 6 Pillars of Growth, children can continue to grow as balanced, realized, happy humans.

-Students spend time each morning in a Montessori-based Grow Cycle engaging in a process of self-construction through independent and collaborative interaction with materials, exploring subjects such as math, science, social studies and language arts (English, Hebrew and Mandarin).
+Students spend time each morning in a Montessori-based Grow Cycle engaging in a process of self-construction through independent and collaborative interaction with materials, exploring subjects such as math, science, social studies and language arts (English, Spanish, Hebrew and Mandarin).
 Students will learn about the interconnectivity of the universe.
 This is a cosmic education!

 Students will learn how to respect and engage their body as a tool to increasing wellness and happiness.
 Children will experience various physical practices such as yoga, dance, athletics and martial arts.
 Additionally, our students will learn to cook and eat consciously.